 But, Niacinamide does not lower cholesterol either.

-Check your niacin supplement to see what type of niacin it contains.
+Check your supplement to see what type of niacin it contains.

-The third type of niacin, called hexaniacinate (also called inositol hexaniacinate) might help cholesterol but the proof is less than for regular niacin.
-As such, it’s probably best to stick to regular niacin (nicotinic acid) for cholesterol problems.
+The third type, called hexaniacinate (also called inositol hexaniacinate) might help cholesterol but the proof is not as much as I'd like.

 Niacin and Cholesterol: Quick Reference